Strangers (Yamada novel): Translations

-The English translation by Wayne Lammers was published in 2003.
-The novel has also been translated into German as Sommer mit Fremden, French as Présences d'un été, and Swedish as Främlingar (2009).
+The English translation by Wayne P. Lammers was published in 2003.
+The novel has also been translated into German as Sommer mit Fremden, French as Présences d'un été, and Swedish as Främlingar.

-Prizes
+Awards

-The Japanese original won the 1988 Yamamoto Shūgorō Prize for best human-interest novel.
-The English translation was one of sixteen works long-listed for the 2006 Foreign Fiction prize awarded by The Independent.
+The original Japanese novel won the 1988 Yamamoto Shūgorō Prize for best human-interest novel.
+Its English translation was one of sixteen works long-listed for the 2006 Foreign Fiction prize awarded by The Independent.

 Adaptations

-A film based on the novel, The Discarnates, directed by Obayashi Nobuhiko, was released in 1988.
+A film based on the novel, The Discarnates, directed by Obayashi Nobuhiko, was released on September 15, 1988.
 The 2023 English-language film All of Us Strangers, directed by Andrew Haigh, is also based on the novel.